M-Chimiste/TheseusInsight/docs/embedding_functionality_README.md

 ### 1. Automatic Embedding Generation
 - When papers are processed through the main pipeline, their abstracts are automatically embedded using the configured embedding model
-- Embeddings are stored as vectors in the PostgreSQL database using the pgvector extension
+- Embeddings are stored as vectors in the SQLite database using the sqlite-vec extension

 ### 2. Similarity Search API
 New API endpoints for semantic search: